YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 locks the process already holds.

-- If the process already holds the lock resource named, the method increments the count and returns with a return code of :code:`C.YDB_OK`.
+- If the process already holds the lock resource named, the method increments the count and returns.
 - If :code:`timeoutNsec` exceeds :code:`C.YDB_MAX_TIME_NSEC`, the
-  method returns with an error return code of :code:`C.YDB_ERR_TIME2LONG`.
+  method returns with an error return code of TIME2LONG.
-- If it is able to aquire the lock resource within :code:`timeoutNsec` nanoseconds, it returns with a return code of :code:`C.YDB_OK`;
-  otherwise it returns with a return code of :code:`C.YDB_LOCK_TIMEOUT`.
+- If it is able to aquire the lock resource within :code:`timeoutNsec` nanoseconds, it returns holding the lock, otherwise it returns LOCK_TIMEOUT.
 If :code:`timeoutNsec` is zero, the method makes exactly one attempt to acquire the lock.
-- Other errors return an appropriate `error return code`_ prefixed with :code:`C.`.

 Go NodeNextS()
 --------------